blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Mohammed broke the treaty
 - Mohammed stole the women
+- He used the conflict between two clans to initiate a perpetual war between people

+- A slave woman should not dress like a free woman (Muwatta Malik)

+See 6:153 again (forgot)
+4:25
+5:5

+- Guarding private parts mean that men should guard theirs from entering women
+- Slave women do not have the right to guard their private parts, because that verse is for men
+- Women cannot have relations with her slaves, because that verse was for men

 - Mohammed said no repatriation shall be paid for her blood
 	- Slave Mother